 Click Here to see the schedule.

 Technical writing is a discipline with its own rules and requirements.
 This specialist overview will introduce the topic to people interested in technical writing and provide a refresher on the basics for experienced staff.
 Clear, effective presentation with an understanding of style, format, logic and basic good grammar are key to this skills-based seminar.
 It includes examples of quality in various publications, including manuals and instruction guides.
 This 12-hour survey course will also cover interaction with customers, developers and other users – both on line and in print.
-This is not a substitute for comprehensive technical writing training.

 - Writing Process - From Audience to Rough Draft